ptrichr/Datron/guides/tooling.md

 ## Holder

-Just select the default holder from "Holders (Metric)"
+Select the default holder from "Holders (Metric)"

 ## Cutting Data